 For the case of WBB MP non-AAS and AAS BS with 49 dBm/100 MHz EIRP, the BS antenna height was at 20 m in urban area, 25 m in sub-urban area, and 30 m in rural area., The propagation model P.452 without adding clutter loss was used for the BS-to-BS link.
 In rural area, Recommendation ITU-R P.1546 [11] rural propagation model is used for BS-to-BS link.

 For unsynchronized operation between two neighbouring local area networks, the first step is that the victim BS uplink throughput loss was simulated.
-The separation distance D corresponding 5%, 10%, 20%, and 30% for each case was obtained.
+The separation distance D corresponding to 5%, 10%, 20%, and 30% throughput loss for each case was obtained.
 The second step is to simulate the median power level at the middle point (D/2) from the WBB LMP BS and is simulated with a omni-directional 0 dBi antenna gain at 3 meters height.
 The third step is to convert the median power level (dBm) into the field strength E (dBµV/m) with the following equation: